aaronfosdick/francetor/README.md

-# Minimal TOR client with and ExitNode in France
+# Minimal TOR client with an ExitNode in France

 ## License